PauLuke/dotfiles/Scripts/README.txt

-Put the "powermenu.sh" in /usr/bin/ (or in some directory that is in your $PATH)
+Put these scripts in /usr/bin/ (or in some directory that is in your $PATH)